gulrak/cadmium/README.md

 quirks that, while correct for the original SCHIP1.1, are not common in modern programs.

-The `VIP-CHIP-8` preset activates a core that is emulating a COSMAC VIP driven by a CDP1802 CPU with 4k RAM, to execute original CHIP-8 interpreter variants to allow more accurate emulation of classic CHIP-8 and even allow hybrid roms (`.hc8`) that contain CDP1802 parts  to execute on Cadmium.
+The `VIP-CHIP-8` variant presets activate a core that is emulating a COSMAC VIP driven by a CDP1802 CPU with 4k RAM, to execute original CHIP-8 interpreter variants to allow more accurate emulation of classic CHIP-8 and even allow hybrid roms (`.hc8`) that contain CDP1802 parts to execute on Cadmium.
+The currently available behaviors are classic CHIP-8, CHIP-8 Two Page Display (TPD), HI-RES-CHIP-8 (four page display, FPD), and CHIP-8X with the _VP-590 Color Board_ and the _VP-595 Simple Sound Board_ attached.

 The `CHIP-8-DREAM` preset activates a core that is emulating a DREAM6800 driven by an M6800 CPU with 4k RAM, to execute the original CHIP-8 CHIPOS